 Intended outcome Success criteria To increase disadvantaged pupils' levels of engagement All staff across the school are trained in the effective and consistent approach to the teaching of phonics through effective ongoing CPD for Bug Club Phonics. and attitudes towards reading by ensuring that early reading and phonics are prioritised.
+At least % of pupils will achieve the National expected standard in the PSC in 2022 and this will increase to 95% in 2024.
+Disadvantaged children will attain PSC in line with non- disadvantaged.
 The bottom 20% for phonics are tracked and supported to maximise their reading abilities.
-Same day interventions for phonics are provided through additional 1:1 or small group. priorites are prioritised.
+Same day interventions for phonics are provided through additional 1:1 or small group.
 The use of reading interventions for the bottom 20%, including the use of comprehension groups and 1:1 tutoring are tracked and refocussed as needed.
-Progression documents will support this.
 KS1 reading outcomes in 2024/25 show that disadvantaged pupils will attain ARE in reading in line with non- disadvantaged pupils.
 KS2 reading outcomes in 2024/25 show that disadvantaged pupils will attain ARE in reading in line with non- disadvantaged pupils.
-To ensure consistent high impact inclusive initial teaching for disadvantaged pupils.
-All staff refer to the OAIP document as part of their classroom practise and through discussion can show how this has been applied to support groups of pupils.
+To ensure consistent high impact inclusive initial teaching for All staff refer to the OAIP document as part of their classroom practise and through discussion can show how this has been applied to support groups of pupils. disadvantaged pupils.
 Positive feedback is received regarding training on dialogic talk, questioning strategies and other CPD provided by senior leaders.
 Evidence of the impact of whole staff and individual CPD seen in monitoring activities.
 Effective high quality feedback is given and leads to improved outcomes for all pupils.
-Improved reading, writing and Maths attainment among KS1 and 2 writing outcomes in 2024/25 show that disadvantaged pupils will attain ARE in reading in line with non-disadvantaged pupils. disadvantaged pupils at the end of KS1 and KS2 KS1 and 2 maths outcomes in 2024/25 show that disadvantaged pupils will attain ARE in maths in line with non- disadvantaged pupils.
-The consistent use of manipulatives should support the knowledge and understanding for disadvantaged pupils.
-To achieve and sustain By 2024: improved wellbeing for all pupils, particularly the disadvantaged pupils.
-A clear whole school approach for mental health and wellbeing is in place and embedded.
-The RSHE scheme of work is embedded, reviewed and adapted to meet the needs of the current cohorts.
-Pupil voice, pupil and parent surveys and teacher observations reveal sustained positive mental wellbeing.
+Improved reading, writing and Maths attainment among KS1 and 2 writing outcomes in 2024/25 show that disadvantaged pupils will attain ARE in reading in line with non-disadvantaged pupils. disadvantaged pupils at the end of KS1 and KS2 KS1 and 2 maths outcomes in 2024/25 show that disadvantaged pupils will attain ARE in reading in line with non-disadvantaged pupils.
+To achieve and sustain By 2024: improved wellbeing for all pupils, particularly the A clear whole school approach for mental health and wellbedisadvantaged pupils. ing is in place and embedded.The RSHE scheme of work is embedded, reviewed and adapted to meet the needs of the current cohorts.
+Pupil voice, pupil and parent surveys and teacher observa- tions reveal sustained positive mental wellbeing.

 Participation by all pupils in enrichment activities is sustained.

-Impact of the learning mentor sessions shows improvements in social and emotional needs.
+Impact of the learning mentor sessions shows improvements in social and emotional needs from baseline on Socially Speaking questionnaire or Boxall profile.
 To sustain high attendance for all pupils, particularly the disadvantaged pupils.
 By 2024: Pupil absence is no higher than 4.7% There is no attendance gap between disadvantaged pupils and their non-disadvantaged peers.
 The percentage of all pupils who are persistently absent is below 10.9% There is no gap between the persistent absence figures for disadvantaged and non-disadvantaged pupils.
 In house data shows disadvantaged pupils perform broadly in line with non-disadvantaged pupils.